Skrylas/AoMR-TutorialCampaign/Docs/Triggers.md

 # Triggers

 ## Difficulty:
-Difficulty for Campaigns overlaps with standard Skirmish/Scenario gameplay, with the exception of Story Mode and Ludicrous Difficulty.
+Difficulty for Campaigns overlaps with standard Skirmish/Scenario gameplay, with some exceptions as seen in the below table.
 The Condition Scenario: Difficulty Level features difficulties from the Skirmish Column below:
 | Skirmish Difficulties  | Campaign Difficulties |
 | ------------- | ------------- |